 Your dropbox is a temporary staging area for uploading content.
 It is not intended for long-term storage.
 We automatically remove files that have been in your dropbox for more than 45 days.
 We recommend deleting the folders and status files for successfully uploaded batches.

-failed_packages subdirectory of the dropbox account contains files that we were unable to upload successfully.
-Review the files to correct the issues that prevented proper uploading, then move them to the folder for a new upload batch.
+failed_packages sub-directory of the dropbox account contains files that we were unable to upload successfully.
+Review the files to correct the issues that prevented proper uploading, then move them to a folder for a new upload batch.
 We will process the files again when you add the

 delivery.complete file to the folder.